 This is a collection of flowers that are prevalent in North Thailand.
 Some of these you might encounter during your trip in North Thailand.

 Sapria Himalayana is a rare parasitic flowering plant related to Rafflesia, the beautiful flowering plant found in national parks in South Thailand.
-Sapria himalayana is entirely dependent on its host plant for water, nutrients and products of photosynthesis which it sucks through a specialised root system.
-We have seen the Sapria Himalayana on Doi Suthep, in Chiang Rai province and on Doi Inthanon.
+This flower is entirely dependent on its host plant for water, nutrients and products of photosynthesis which it sucks through a specialised root system.
+We have seen the Sapria Himalayana in Doi Pui Doi Suthep National Park, in Chiang Rai province and in Doi Inthanon National Park.
 You are most likely to see it in the cold season, November until February.

 Chrysanthemum is sometimes called mums or chrysanths.
 They are native to Asia and northeastern Europe.
 Most species originate from East Asia.
 The centre of diversity is in China.
 Countless horticultural varieties and cultivars exist.
 There are Chrysanthemum plantations on Doi Inthanon.